 Anthropology

-Established in 1964, our department underwent a significant shift in focus towards Medical Anthropology after Professor William S. Sax of Chicago became the head in 2000.
+Established in 1964, our department underwent a significant shift in focus on Medical Anthropology after Professor William S. Sax became the head in 2000.
 This change has established us as a notable center for the study of Medical Anthropology in South Asia within Europe.

-Our research spans across India, Pakistan, Bangladesh, Nepal, Sri Lanka, Afghanistan, and Central Asia, reflecting our commitment to understanding the dynamics of these regions.
+Our research covers India, Pakistan, Bangladesh, Nepal, Sri Lanka, Afghanistan, and Central Asia, reflecting our commitment to understanding the cultures of these regions.
 Beyond Medical Anthropology, our department engages in a broad range of subjects that include:

 - Studies on caste systems and marginalized communities